-Under Estonian law, existing shareholders of Estonian companies have preferential rights to subscribe for new shares in the company, in proportion to their existing shareholding, provided that the new shares are paid for in cash.
-Under the Commercial Code, a resolution waiving pre-emptive rights must be approved by at least 75 percent of all votes represented at the general meeting of shareholders.
+Under Estonian law, existing shareholders of Estonian companies have pre-emptive rights to subscribe for new shares in the company, in proportion to their existing shareholding.
+Under the Commercial Code, a resolution waiving pre-emptive rights must be approved by at least 75 per cent of all votes represented at the general meeting of shareholders.